Feb 24, 2025

 Estimate my project

-Project scope is the primary factor that determines how much time and effort it will take to develop a portal.
-Evidently, the more features you add, the more it takes to build a system.
-This is why it’s essential to analyze and carefully prioritize requirements (essential features, performance, scalability, etc.) when planning your project.
+That’s why it’s essential to analyze and carefully prioritize requirements (must-have features, performance, scalability, etc.) when planning your project.
 It helps balance the cost and make sure you won’t go over your budget.

 Tech stack